adao/tonydao.pro/src/_pages/services.md

 ### Coaching

-I provide coaching and one-on-one support to help you excel in whatever field you wish .
+I provide coaching and one-on-one support to help you excel in your chosen field .
 Book an introductory call today .